houzhenggang/HUA-JI-YOU/README.md

 A tool to send fake ARP packet to modify the ARP cache in your victim's computer.Through this tool, you can:

 * Break his network.
-* "Repair" his network. ( in fact, his network is in your power ).【Coming soon】
+* "Repair" his network. ( in fact, his network is in your power ).
-* Add a window which says "Big Brother is watching you!" when he open a web page.【Coming soon】
+* Add a window which says "Big Brother is watching you!" when he open a web page.
-* Change all the picture in his web page to HUAJI.【Coming soon】
+* Change all the picture in his web page to HUAJI.
-* Get his passward in http packet.【Coming soon】

 Enter your victim's IP, your victim's MAC, and your MAC, then Attacker can launch an attack to your victim to break his network.